lumeland/blog/posts/lume-3.2.0.md

 {{ set pages = search.pages("type=article", "order=asc") }}
 ```

-The problem of this approach is the pages are not ordered in your IDE, because
+The problem with this approach is that the pages are not ordered in your IDE,
-the order is not in the filename:
+because the order is not reflected in the filename:

 ```
-article-three.md
-first-article.md
-other-article.md
+/article-three.md
+/first-article.md
+/other-article.md
 ```

-This plugin can extract the order value from the filename so you can see them
+With this plugin you can set the order in the filename (in the format
-sorted in all places:
+`{number}.filename`) and this value will be extracted and removed from the final
+URL (configurable).:

 ```
-1.first-article.md
-2.other-article.md
-3.article-three.md
+/1.first-article.md
+/2.other-article.md
+/3.article-three.md
 ```

 This also works great for folders:

 ```
-1.articles/
+/1.articles/
    1.first-article.md
    2.other-article.md
    3.article-three.md
-2.notes/
+/2.notes/
    1.note-one.md
    2.note-two.md
 ```

 To use it: